mbontrid/heuristic_optimization_lop/README.md

 # Heuristic Optimization: LOP

-To run the full benchmark, only one command is needed:
+To run the full benchmark, only one command is needed (compilation included):

 ```bash
 python3 tools/benchmark_best_known.py